1024inc/engineering-blog/eng-paths/staff_engineer.md

 - Identifies and proposes strategies around technical problems affecting their team, communicates standards, and gets buy-in on solutions.
 - Able to discuss complex technical issues at an abstract level with non-technical people.
 - Strongly influences and leads team culture.
-- Clearly communicate the status and high-level impact of critical outages and high-impact issues in the appropriate public channels for visibility and awareness.
+- During critical outages and high-impact issues, clearly communicate the status and high-level impact in the appropriate public channels for visibility and awareness.
-- Help debrief the outcomes of the critical outages and high-impact issues meetings through messages on the proper channels and/or post-mortem documents.
+- After a critical outage or high-impact issue is resolved, help debrief the outcomes through messages on the proper channels and/or post-mortem documents.

 </td></tr>
 <tr><td style="font-weight:bold">